vishalmahulkar/Straight_Lane_Detection/writeup.md

 ### 3. Suggest possible improvements to your pipeline

-I will try to address improvements for each of the five points above
+I will try to address improvements for each of the five points above:

+1. Machine learning!
+2. Need to update the algorithm to include curved lines.
+3. Remove the region of interest masking and detect all lane lines in the visible image
+4. Moving average filter.
+Better still : Kalman Filtering.
+Using the states of the car (e.g. speed, steering) to estimate how the end points of the detected lines will move.
+5. Make sure the hardware is located such that this perspective hold true for any scenario.